Skip to contents

 Real Twig was designed and tested using QSMs created with the TreeQSM modeling software.
 If high quality point clouds, QSMs with the proper input settings, and species specific twig diameter measurements are supplied, you can expect to get very good estimates of tree volume within ± 10% of the real tree volume.

-If any given QSM provides parent-child cylinder relationships, Real Twig will work, as is the case of the SimpleForest and Treegraph software packages.
+If any given QSM provides parent-child cylinder relationships, Real Twig will work, as is the case of the SimpleForest, Treegraph, and aRchi software packages.
 If high quality point clouds, QSMs with the proper input settings, and species specific twig diameter measurements are supplied, you can expect to get good estimates of tree volume across multiple different software packages.

 While Real Twig can provide excellent tree volume estimates, it can not transform poor quality data into good data.
 As a general rule of thumb, the closer the QSM resembles the actual tree before correction, the better the results will be after correction.
 Real Twig performs best when the topology of the tree is correct, and only the cylinder sizes are the main sources of QSM error.
 Errors in QSM topology become readily apparent after correction, so Real Twig can also be used to visually validate QSM topology without reference data.